armsnyder/cheese-whiz/README.md

 ### Overview
-A recipe transformer, capable of converting recipes to/from vegetarian, changing the style of cuisine, converting to/from healthy versions of recipes, and much more!
+A recipe transformer, capable of converting recipes to/from vegetarian, changing the style of cuisine, converting to/from healthy versions of recipes, and more!
 Just give it a web address for your favorite recipe, and Cheese Wiz will handle the rest.

 #### Recipe Parsing